ut-parla/synthetic_graphs/README.md

 `run.py` is used to launch the tasks
 'verify.py' can take the verbose standard output of 'run.py' and verify that the observed ordering is correct

+Note: graph analysis should only be interpreted for runtime estimates when run without data movement edges.

 The command line options for all scripts can be inspected by using '-h'.
 Theres a lot more than have been listed here and its worth taking a look.
 Important ones are: '-graph' to read a graph file, and '--data_move' to disable movement entirely, or enable lazy/eager copies.